CrewAI Hierarchical Agents: Manager-Worker Orchestration

 )

-Context Overload Passing too much context between tasks confuses agents and wastes tokens.
+Context overload.
+Passing too much context between tasks confuses agents and wastes tokens.
 Be selective:

 # Bad - passing entire chain